cs3110/textbook/src/chapters/modules/modules.md

 **Static semantics.**

-A structure is well typed if all the definitions in it are themselves well-typed, according to all the typing rules we have already learned.
+A structure is well-typed if all the definitions in it are themselves well-typed, according to all the typing rules we have already learned.

 As we've seen in toplevel output, the module type of a structure is a signature.